 - Lower income taxes increase the incentive to for people to work leading to higher productivity and economic growth.

 - High-income earners have a high marginal propensity to save.
 Therefore, the increased disposable income from a tax cut does not filter into other sections of the economy because it is saved not spent.
+If it is spent it may go on imports, which are a withdrawal from economy.

 - Higher incomes may be used to accumulate wealth; this wealth accumulation leads to further capital gains and income from assets – leading to even higher levels of income and wealth inequality.
 The economist Thomas Piketty argues that, unchecked, inequality can grow because the wealthy can keep re-investing their dividends and profit.